 Before we dish out the ultimate guide to recovery foods, with recipes (we got your back BodyRockers), let’s quickly cover what your body needs post-workout.

-Exercise’s Effect on the Body
+The Effect of Exercise on the Body

 When you work up a sweat, your body relies on glycogen to power your lunges and all that hard work strips your muscles of protein; it's that breakdown that creates gains.
 Even before you finish your workout, your body gets busy restoring glycogen levels and regrowing muscle proteins.